 A ban would mean that people buying a dog would be compelled to deal directly with the breeder.
 This would deal a blow to the illegal puppy trade which has sprung up in the UK since 2012 following a change in the law governing the transportation of domestic animals.
 The law was supposed to make it easier for people to travel around Europe with their pets but, according to a report compiled by the Royal Society for the Protection of Animals (RSPCA), it has provided an opportunity for unscrupulous puppy dealers to increase their trade into the UK.
 For example, imports of dogs from Romania and Lithuania rose by 7 700 percent and 852 percent respectively between 2011 and 2015.
 Large increases in the importation of puppies from these countries have also been seen in other European countries such as Belgium, Germany and Italy.

 The RSPCA says that welfare problems are evident at every stage of the puppy trade.
 On puppy farms, female dogs are kept in totally unacceptable conditions and often spend their entire lives producing litter after litter of puppies for profit.
 Puppies are usually taken away from their mothers at a very young age because there is an imperative to sell them before they lose their “cute” appeal.
-But early separation makes puppies susceptible to both behavioral and health problems.
+But early separation makes puppies susceptible to both behavioural and health problems.

 “We will be watching very carefully to see whether new legislation is in fact passed in the UK and whether it helps to close the loopholes that are exploited by puppy dealers,” said David Barritt, a spokesperson for the Political Animal Lobby (PAL).